necozita/databasion/README.md

 * ignore - Anything written in this column will cause this column and it's data to be ignored.
 * table - The name of the table, and an optional comma delimited 'false' if the table name should not be auto-pluralized.
+* index - If something is written in a columns field here, it will get flagged as an index and created via add_index(table, [fields]).
 * field - The name of the table column.
 * type  - A comma delimited list giving the type of the column (using Ruby migration terms), optional size, and optional default value.